Best films on TV this Christmas and New Year

 Discovering Dory

-Forgetful regal blue tang Dory embarks on a journey to search out her mother and father after remembering she was separated from them as a toddler.
+Forgetful regal blue tang Dory embarks on a journey to seek out her mother and father after remembering she was separated from them as a toddler.

 Traversing the ocean, she is accompanied on her adventures by clownfish father and son duo, Marlin and Nemo.